 Everyone needs an estate plan.
 Planning ahead is not just for the very wealthy or the elderly.
 Life can change or end suddenly.
 Having a plan in place can substantially lessen the burden on surviving or healthy family members.
 A last will and testament with the various healthcare documents gives directions to the court and your beneficiaries and heirs about how you want your assets distributed.
 A living trust does that and more.
 A living trust also includes mechanisms so that if someone is incapacitated, the successor trustee can step in and take control of a person's assets and affairs.
 In addition, a living trust is an effective tool to avoid probate, and allows the distribution of assets without the court's involvement.

-Like our other courses, Living Trusts & Estate Planning Document Preparation is completely online and self-paced.
-For consumers and document preparers alike - this course includes fundamental information about Revocable Living Trusts (Inter vivos trusts) and estate planning.
-We added most of the templates needed for a Last Will & Testament Package, and we'll send you additional templates and questionnaires after you finish the course, upon request.
+Like our other courses, Wills Etc & Living Trust Document Preparation is completely online and self-paced.
+For consumers and document preparers alike - this course includes fundamental information about Revocable Living Trusts (Inter vivos trusts); Last Wills & Testaments; and associated documents.

 II.
 Living Trust vs. Last Will & Testament vs. Intestate

 III.
 Nuts and Bolts of a Revocable Living Trust

 Follow us on Facebook!